YSASP & DLS COORDINATOR

 Mia Baker

 Mia (she/her) began working at the Rutland County Restorative Justice Center (RCRJC) in 2019.
 Prior to working at RCRJC, Mia was a case manager at a transitional home for women on Furlough.
-Mia plays a lot of roles in the organization such as the Diversion Coordinator, Harmed Party Liaison, and also works with adjudicated BARJ cases through family court.
-Mia was born in Massachusetts and moved to Vermont at sixteen years old.
+Mia plays a lot of roles in the organization such as the Diversion and Reintegration Coordinator and also works with adjudicated BARJ cases through family court.
 She graduated from Castleton University in 2014 and currently resides in Mount Holly.
-Mia enjoys spending time with her family, cooking, and watching horror movies.
+Mia enjoys spending time with her family, cooking, working on puzzles, and watching horror movies.
 Her goals are to focus on raising her children and to continue helping people turn their lives around.

 OFFICE MANAGER